You’ve probably seen malic acid countless times on food, beverage, and supplement labels. What is that stuff, anyway?

 When malic acid is attached to a mineral—be it potassium, magnesium, or calcium—it helps you absorb that mineral through the gut and into the bloodstream.
 In rats, magnesium malate was better absorbed than magnesium citrate, magnesium sulfate, and magnesium oxide.

-As I mentioned earlier, magnesium malate is the form of magnesium in LMNT Recharge.
+As I mentioned earlier, magnesium malate is the form of magnesium in LMNT.
 It adds a pleasant tartness, plus it helps people absorb magnesium better.
 Win-win.

 #2: Kidney stone prevention